gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Expose through the DSL, or just through the APIs?
+- Change `gradle dependencyInsight` to use the JVM library component to decide the default dependencies to report on.

 ### Story: Build author declares a dependency on another Java library